Lebanon Travel Advice, Embassies & Tourist Offices

 Security situation

-This often happens without warning, particularly at existing flashpoints.
-These confrontations have resulted in large numbers of casualties.
+Confrontations often happen without warning, and can result in large numbers of casualties.
 Security forces may use tear gas and rubber bullets during clashes.

-There were heavy clashes in the areas of Tayouneh, Chiyah and Ain el Roumanneh, within Beirut on 14 October 2021.
-These clashes involved exchanges of live fire and resulted in fatalities and injuries.
 Weapons are common in Lebanon and groups such as Hizballah have arms that are beyond state control.
 Arguments can quickly escalate into violence, including the use of weapons, typically firearms and bladed weapons.
-There have been several reports over the past year of firearms being used during arguments in bars.

 Celebratory gunfire is illegal in Lebanon but remains widespread.
 Every year there are reported casualties.